iamcal/js-emoji/README.md

 * `facebook`
 * `messenger`

-This value is the used as a lookup in the `emoji.img_sets` property, which defines each set.
+This value is used as a lookup in the `emoji.img_sets` property, which defines each set.
 By default, it assumes your images are under the path `/emoji-data/`, but you can override these values: